Putnameshere/EarthStation/README.md

 We considered many different approaches to building this app before settling on making a Google Chrome Packaged App.
 High on our list of priorities was cross OS support, and Chrome is available on all major OSs.
 The Packaged App approach allows us to access USB and COM ports, to manipulate external hardware.
 Further, a Packaged App is installed on the user's computer, which means it can run completely offline.
 Finally, the relatively new `performance.now()` function gives us microsecond precise timing.

+The basics of this program is that it extrapolates satellite position based on TLE data, which is a mathematical model of a satellite's orbit, from the Celestrak website.

 ###ARS Ground Station Team Rev. 2